+IMPORTANT!
 Always check oil levels after changing filters or servicing hydraulic components.

-Hydraulic oil quality should be inspected every 40 hours.
+IMPORTANT!
+Hydraulic oil quality should be inspected every 50 hours.
 If the oil is dirty or smells burnt, it should be replaced.

+IMPORTANT!
 Be aware of high oil temperatures.
 Temperatures higher than 180 °F (82 °C) could cause seal damage and degrade oil quality.

-6.6.1 Hydraulic Oil - Adding
+6.5.1 Adding Hydraulic Oil to the Tank